cosmos/ibc/spec/ics-25-handler-interface/README.md

 function updateClient(string id, Header header) -> Maybe<Err>
 ```

-By default, clients are unowned.

 ### Connections

+By default, connections are unowned, but closure is permissioned to the module which created the connection.

 ```golang
 type ConnectionKind enum {